Rob is a normal guy who somehow finds himself in the middle of interesting experiences. His writing invites you along for the ride.

 That would be incredible!

-No one sung along to the songs they played.
+Instead, no one sang along to the songs they played.
 Some people moved, but not necessarily because the beat was so catchy or because they wanted to dance; rather because of the monotony.
 It was just background noise, with nice bass.
 This would be such a wonderfully memorable celebration, but they will never do it.

 "Sweet Caroline..."
 Bahn Bahn Bahhhh!